boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 On execution:
 * The customer or merchant's balance is updated with the funding amount.
-* If after the entrypoint has been called, the customer and merchant's sides are funded, the `status` is set to `OPEN`.
+* After the entrypoint has been called, if the customer and merchant's sides are funded, the `status` is set to `OPEN`.

 #### `reclaimFunding`
 The `reclaimFunding` entrypoint allows the customer or merchant to reclaim their funding if the other party has not funded their initial balance.